someshkoli/facultylog/README.md

 A Faculty management portal for university and colleges which keeps track of faculty schedules and monitors/views for a given time.
 Get frontend and backend here:

-[backend](https://www.github.com/someshkoli/facultylog)
+To start the app, follow the instrcutions here https://gist.github.com/hootlex/da59b91c628a6688ceb1 [backend](https://www.github.com/someshkoli/facultylog)

 [frontend](https://www.github.com/regalstreak/FacultyLog)